 Festivals & Events Fund

-The King County Festival and Grants Program aims to address the needs of event and festival producers seeking to reestablish community activities, events, festivals, and celebrations in a safe environment, while engaging residents and tourists throughout the County and employing event workers, working creatives, and culture bearers.
+King County is pleased to announce grant awards to 185 local event and festival producers who faced significant revenue losses due to Covid.
+The Festival and Event Grant Program will support event and festival producers seeking to reestablish community activities, events, festivals, and celebrations in a safe environment, while engaging residents and tourists throughout the County and employing event workers, working creatives, and culture bearers.

 Since March 2020, at least 700 events in King County have been cancelled, including music festivals, cultural festivals, community events, parades, fireworks celebrations, heritage events, film, food and craft festivals, agricultural events, and more.
 These events and festivals contribute to the cultural fabric and vibrancy of the community and are a critical component of regional tourism and the local economy.